-- Students generally are allowed only one ESA.
-Pairs of animals usually are not approved. - For cats and dogs only: Rabies Vaccine is mandatory, regardless of age, to be allowed on campus. - Owners need to update their ESA registration annually with SAS, generally in late spring for the following academic year.
+- Students are allowed only one ESA.
+Pairs of animals usually are not approved. - For cats and dogs only: Rabies Vaccine is mandatory, regardless of age, to be allowed on campus. - Owners need to update their ESA information annually with SAS.
 If applicable, the most recent Rabies Certificate must be uploaded.
 Any returning ESAs that do not have an updated registration will be removed.